harmony-one/h/progress/yuriy-menkov.md

+2025-07-10 Thu: Synced with Artem regarding the analytics API service and the required analysis.
+Worked on setting up filters to obtain more accurate median values (since there are many noise positions with 0% APR or very small deposits).
+Added APIs for retrieving tick-level statistics and grouping by ticks, including min/max price boundaries.

+2025-07-09 Wed: Splited the analytics system into three services (to support a larger number of pools and positions): data collection, data aggregation and computation, and an API serving statistics based on the processed data.
+Deployment setup and testing are in progress.

 2025-07-08 Tue: Setting up and deploying the service with the database on Fly.io, testing and refining based on core use cases.
 Additional improvements for Snapshot X.

 2025-07-07 Mon: Started work on integrating a postgress db into the analytics service (for storing events and positions data) to speed up analysis and enable fast loading of historical data, as fetching directly from on-chain events and subgraphs can take up to an hour and is limited.